Glossary

 What's the difference between clip reach and impressions?

 Reach counts unique accounts that saw your clip.
-Impressions count total times the clip was shown, including multiple views from the same person.
-A clip with 1,000 impressions and 1,000 reach means every viewer saw it exactly once.
-A clip with 1,000 impressions and 300 reach means some people saw it multiple times — often a sign of strong replay value.
+Impressions count total times it was shown, including repeat views from the same person.
+1,000 impressions against 1,000 reach means everyone saw it once.
+1,000 impressions against 300 reach means people watched it more than once — usually a sign of replay value, and a good signal on short clips.

 How do I increase clip reach on TikTok?